leandromoreira/cdn-up-and-running/README.md

 ## What is a CDN?

-A Content Delivery Network is a set of computers, spatially distributed, tasked to provide high availability, **better performance** for systems that can have their **work cached** on this network.
+A Content Delivery Network is a set of computers, spatially distributed in order to provide high availability and **better performance** for systems that have their **work cached** on this network.

 ## Why do you need a CDN?

-A CDN can help to improve:
+A CDN helps to improve:
-* faster loading times (smoother streaming, instant page to buy, quick friends feed, etc)
+* loading times (smoother streaming, instant page to buy, quick friends feed, etc)
 * accommodate traffic spikes (black friday, popular streaming release, breaking news, etc)
 * decrease costs (traffic offloading)
 * scalability for millions